JoelCodes/the-book-of-rxjs/section-1/03-pipe-dreams.md

 // Next 25
 ```

 Gross.
 That's gross.
-In the immortal words of every informercial, "There's got to be a better way!"
+In the immortal words of every infomercial, "There's got to be a better way!"

 Well, yes, Observable did get rid of all those extra methods, but it kept a reeeeally important one: `pipe`.
 What does `pipe` do?
 Well it lets us take our list of operators and apply them one at a time in order, e.g.